Friends remember Microsoft renegade Eric Engstrom, who suggested a DirectX console

 A friend introduced Engstrom to his future wife, Cindy Smith, who was a seasoned marketer.
 They eventually got married.
 Cindy’s friend Kimberly Carney received advice from Engstrom, and she referred to him the nickname “God.”

-“He really loved my passion for data and our entrepreneurial spirit,” said Kimberley Carney, a friend of the family and former coworker.
+“He really loved my passion for data and our entrepreneurial spirit,” said Carney, a friend of the family and former coworker.
 “He was very smart and fiercely creative, and an ability to think outside the box and to execute.”

 He was bossy, but he helped Carney think outside the box herself so she didn’t approach things in a traditional way.